Mass media in Lebanon

-Lebanon is not only a regional center of media production but also the most liberal and free in the Middle East.
+Lebanon is not only a regional center of media production but also one of the most liberal and free in the Middle East.
 Despite its small population and geographic size, Lebanon plays an influential role in the production of information in the Middle East and is "at the core of a regional media network with global implications".

 News agencies

-Lebanon has two state-owned news agencies.
-The National News Agency (NNA) was launched in 1964 and publishes news in Arabic and English.
-The number of NNA subscribers was about 600 in 1974.
-Al-Markazia, known in English as the Central News Agency, publishes only in Arabic.
+Lebanon has two state-owned news agencies: The National News Agency (NNA), an Arabic- and English-language newspaper that launched in 1961 and had about 600 subscribers in 1974, and Al-Markazia, known in English as the Central News Agency, publishes only in Arabic.

 Press

 The history of publishing in Lebanon dates back to 1610 when the first printing press was established at the Convent of Saint Anthony of Qozhaya in the Kadisha Valley, making its first publication, Qozhaya Psalter -the Bible's book of psalms, which was in both Syriac and Arabic, the first publication in the Middle East.
 One of the first Arabic-script, printing presses in the region was founded in 1734 at The Convent of St. John in Khinshara where it remained in operation until 1899.

 In the second half of the nineteenth century, Beirut had become not only a multi-religious, commercial center but also an intellectual one, especially after the establishment of two private, higher education institutes, the American University of Beirut in 1864 and the Saint Joseph University in 1875, and it was this period that marked the emergence of Beirut's prolific press.
 Lebanese publishers and journalists, along with Syrians, also played a major role in establishing the Egyptian press in the nineteenth century.

 After independence, Beirut emerged as the epicenter of publishing in the Arab world, characterized by free and liberal media and literary scenes.
-In the 1940s, Beirut was home to 39 newspapers as well as 137 periodicals and journals that were published in three languages.
+In the 1940s, Beirut was home to 39 newspapers, as well as 137 periodicals and journals that were published in three languages.
 Beirut also hosted the first book fair in the Arab world in 1956.
 By the early sixties, there were close to a hundred publishers and more than 250 printing presses in Lebanon.
-Armenian publications also flourished in Beirut with over 44 publications, including dailies and periodicals.
+Armenian publications also flourished in Beirut, with over 44 publications, including dailies and periodicals.
 In 1962 the press law came into effect which was introduced by President Fuad Chebab.
 As of September 2013, the law still regulates printed media in the country.

 Authors from Syria, Palestine and elsewhere in the Arab world found refuge in Lebanon's free and liberal publishing industry.
 Lebanon's press became a huge industry despite the country's small size and has remained a haven for Arabic publishing.
 The establishment of modern printing presses and sophisticated book distribution channels made Beirut a regional publishing leader, and gave the Lebanese publishers a dominant role in Arab publishing.
 Lebanon hosts annually two important regional publishing events, the Beirut Book Fair and the Beirut Francophone Book Fair.